lukifer23/GemmaFischer/README.md

 # GemmaFischer: Chess LLM Engine + Tutor

-A chess AI system that fine-tunes Google's Gemma-3 270M model to function as both a chess engine (UCI-compatible) and chess tutor using LoRA adaptation on Apple Silicon with MPS acceleration.
-The system features Mixture of Experts (MoE) routing for intelligent expert selection based on query analysis.
+A chess AI system that combines Google's Gemma-3 270M model for strategic guidance and educational explanations with LeelaChess Zero (LC0) as the primary UCI chess engine.
+Uses LoRA adaptation on Apple Silicon with MPS acceleration and features a hybrid Mixture of Experts (MoE) system that intelligently routes between LC0's precise move calculation and the LLM's educational capabilities.

 ## Pre-trained Models